benjvi/benjvi.github.io/_drafts/2021-06-28-accelerate.markdown

 ## Ch 4: Technical Practices

 - "computers perform repetitive tasks; people solve problems".
 A very simple phrase for what we're trying to do with continuous delivery as a whole, really persuasive phrase
-- "everyone is responsible" [ for holistic system-level outcomes ] - to what extent is this realistic?
+- "everyone is responsible" [ for holistic system-level outcomes ] - its super important that teams work together towards a shared goal, although I ask, what are the limits of this?
-- Nice that trunk-based development is one of the practices, it's a modern practice, and solves a number of problems I've seen teams struggle with
+- Nice that [trunk-based development](https://trunkbaseddevelopment.com/) is one of the practices, it's a modern practice, and solves a number of problems I've seen teams struggle with
 - Emphasis placed on version control of system configuration as well as application code, which is important.
 - Interesting that the ability for teams to choose their own tools is also in here, and measured to be associated with high performance for continuous delivery
 - Section on quality is unconvincing, surely this is just availability / RED metrics?
 They measure by time spent on unplanned work, which is important but I don't see it as being a good measure of the product itself